This post may contain affiliate links. Read our disclosure here.

 Summer Reading Poster | Everyday Reading

-I absolutely love this chart that came out last year.
+I absolutely love this chart that came out a few years ago.
 It’s free!
 You just have to get it printed yourself.
 There are also options to print multiple copies or to make it smaller if you want a different one for multiple kids.
 It gives space to track books read or time spent as well as different challenges kids can complete over the course of the summer.

 Summer Reading Game Board | The Ardent Biblio